phmdivalto/VSTS-FTPUploader/README.md

 The string is comma seperated values.
 To read more, see the [-Exclude parameter section](https://technet.microsoft.com/en-us/library/hh849800.aspx) of this whitepaper.

 - **Delete old Files** (Default: True)
-If checked, files and folders inside the Remote Path will be deleted before uploading.
+If checked, files and folders inside the Remote Path will be deleted (only those which do not exist in the local folder).
 Uploading without this checked will overwrite existing files on the 'Remote Path'.

 - **Publish only deployment files**